w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 ##### Applying “assistive technology” to Non-Web Documents and Software

-This applies directly as written and as described in the WCAG 2 glossary, replacing “acts as a user agent” with “acts stand-alone”, replacing “a mainstream user agent” with “mainstream information and communication technologies (ICT)” (later “mainstream ICT”), and replacing “Web content” with “content”.
+This applies directly as written and as described in the WCAG 2 glossary, replacing “acts as a user agent” with “acts stand-alone”, replacing “a mainstream user agent” with “mainstream information and communication technologies (ICT)” (later “mainstream ICT”), and replacing “web content” with “content”.

 With these substitutions, it would read: